-A Ransomware is a type of malicious software, who blocks the access to a computer system until the victim pays a sum of money.
-If your computer has a ransomware installed, it might block you from accessing your computer until you pay a certain amount of money (usually with Bitcoins) to the hackers who have developed and distributed the software.
+A Ransomware is a type of malicious software, that blocks access to a computer system until the victim pays a sum of money.
+If your computer has ransomware installed, it might block you from accessing your computer until you pay a certain amount of money (usually with Bitcoins) to the hackers who have developed and distributed the software.

 This negative association has helped build an invisible wall between new prospective users and Bitcoin as a form of payment.
 It has long been damaging the overall reputation of the currency, shadowing its innovative features and technology.